camunda/camunda-docs/docs/apis-tools/zeebe-api-rest/tutorial.md

 :::note

-In this tutorial, we will execute arguments to assign and unassign a user to and from a Zeebe user task.
+In this tutorial, we will execute arguments to assign and unassign a user to and from a Camunda user task.
 You can examine the framework for processing these arguments in the `cli.js` file before getting started.

 :::